What Is Synthetic Identity Fraud?

 How Financial Institutions Can Protect Themselves from Synthetic Identity Fraud

-An industry where scammers steal an average of $81,000 to $97,000 per incident before detection must act quickly to avoid significant financial losses.
-Below are steps financial institutions can take to reduce the impact of synthetic identity fraud:
+In an industry where scammers steal an average of $81,000 to $97,000 per incident before detection, proactive measures are essential.
+Here are strategies financial institutions can implement to combat synthetic identity fraud:

 1. Enhance Identity Verification Processes